-(Circulated by the authority of the Minister for Home Affairs and Environment, the Hon.
-Ian Wilson, M.P.)
+(Circulated by the authority of the Minister Representing the Minister for Home Affairs and Environment, Senator the Hon.
+Peter Baume.)

 Outline

 The main purpose of the Bill is to bring the constitution of the Supreme Court of Norfolk Island into line with the Supreme Courts of the Australian Capital Territory and the Northern Territory by providing for a Chief Judge, who will exercise all the present powers of the Senior Judge.